 Be sure to specify the crawl message page number as the page to be crawled using the Ctrl T function.

 8.3 Controlling a Crawl in Progress

-When a queue is running and a crawl is in progress on screen, the active crawl can be aborted as desired.
+When a queue is running and a crawl is in progress on screen, the active crawl can be stopped, resumed or aborted as desired.